bennypowers/bennypowers.dev/resume/experience/ux-web.md

   - a11y
 ---

 In June of 2016, was brought on board to manage WordPress projects, and soon became the lead developer for special projects and apps.
 Designed and coded several apps using [polymerfire](http://github.com/firebase/polymerfire).
-My experience with <abbr title="accessibility">a11y</abbr>; and <abbr title="User Experience">UX</abbr> and graphic design contributed to the success of a number of projects.
+My experience with a11y, UX, and graphic design contributed to the success of a number of projects.

 Led a number of initiatives at the company to improve the company's agility and scalability, including <abbr title="continuous integration / continuous deployment">CI/CD</abbr> pipelines, Slack, GitLab, and a trello-based sales funnel.